ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 return nil, erval
 }
 ```
-If the asset does not already exist, it is classified as a new asset and is created.
-If the asset already exists, the new record is classified as an update and the asset is updated with the new values that are retrieved.
+If the asset doesn't exist, it is classified as a new asset and is created.
+If the asset does exists, the new record is classified as an update and the asset is updated with the new values that are retrieved.
 For example, if, in the new record, only temperature and location values are submitted, only those values of the asset get updated in the shim.
-Carrier data will be maintained as previously received, if any.
+If carrier data exists, it is maintained in the state that it was previously received.

 - `
-Now, let us take a look at this common function.
-The first step of the `createOrupdateAsset` function is a call to `validateInput`, which is explained later in`‘Validate input data`.
+The first step of the `createOrupdateAsset` common function is a call to `validateInput`, which is explained later in`‘Validate input data`.

 ```go
 stateIn, err = t.`validateInput`(args)